Montana Golf Course Reviews

 |

-Eagle Bend Golf Club Overview: This golf club features three nine hole loops (Eagle/Bear/Osprey).
-This golf course review encompasses the Eagle to Bear configuration.
-The golf course isn't overly long and it has a few challenging golf holes but it mainly is a leisurely, enjoyable place to play golf and a quiet and pleasant surrounding location.
+Eagle Bend Golf Club Overview: This private golf club features three nine hole loops (Eagle/Bear/Osprey).
+The stats for this golf course review encompasses the Eagle to Bear configuration.
+The Osprey nine review is separately shown below.
+Regardless of the configuration played, the golf course isn't overly long as Bigfork sits at about 3,000 feet of elevation and tips don't get too near 7,000 yards.
+However, each nine features a few challenging golf holes due to OB, water hazards or both.
+Overall, it is a leisurely, enjoyable place to play golf and a quiet and pleasant surrounding location with well manicured greens.
+Depending on the time of year played, the course and conditions change substantially as well, creating variation.
 The best or most memorable of the golf holes are reviewed below:

-Eagle Bend (Eagle) Hole 1: This opening dogleg right par four has an important drive as there is hazard to the left and trees for the driver that gets too aggressive in cutting off distance.
-The approach is fairly docile but avoiding the greenside bunkers is important.
+Eagle Bend (Eagle) Hole 1: This opening dogleg right par four has an important drive as there is hazard to the left and trees for the driver that gets too aggressive in cutting off distance, with OB right of that.
+The approach is slightly uphill and avoiding the greenside bunker is important.
+Pins right of center are easier than those to the left.

-Eagle Bend (Eagle) Hole 2: From the tee, the drive appears a little tighter than it is, but one cannot go left as their is OB over there.
-Then, the lake begins to pinch in for the second shot.
-It's less formidable for the approach to the green but there are plenty of sand traps to challenge a less than stellar shot to the putting surface.
+Eagle Bend (Eagle) Hole 2: From the tee, the drive is uphill and appears a little tighter than it is, but one cannot go left as there is OB over there.
+Then, the lake begins to pinch in for the second shot with OB continuing down the left.
+It's less formidable for the approach to the green but there are plenty of sand traps short and right that will challenge a less than stellar shot to the putting surface, which is fairly large.

 Eagle Bend (Eagle) Hole 3 (left):

 A short-ish straight par with a lake on the right.
-A big drive can actually fly the lake on the right, but the fairway does also pinch in the farther goes, including a few fairway bunkers and some trees to the left. the green is small and has undulations on the surface but also around it to reject shots on the edge.
+A big drive can actually fly the lake on the right, but the fairway does also pinch in the farther goes, including a few fairway bunkers and some trees to the left. the green is small, angled front left to back right, and has undulations on the surface but also around it to reject shots on the edge into a couple of bunkers or low areas.

 Eagle Bend (Eagle) Hole 6 (below):